DaveParillo/intermediate-cpp/_sources/glossary.rst

    instance variable
       In :term:`object-oriented programming <object-oriented programming paradigm>`,
       a synonym for :term:`data member`.

+   integrated development environment
+      A software suite that consolidates many tools developers need to write and test software.
+      An IDE normally consists of a source code editor, version control, build automation tools, and a debugger.
+      Most also automatically complete partially typed keywords and create commonly used code from templates.

    internal fragmentation
       A condition that occurs when more than :math:`N` bytes